Sarah Schafer, MD

 A WORD OF CAUTION:

 On rare occasions, I see content from the patient newsletters or National Patient Conference lectures that I find dubious or unsupported by evidence.
 This is especially true of nutrition topics, which may be presented as fact, but are often largely opinion-based.
-I usually find it easy to determine what is opinion vs. evidence-based content.
 Do remember to check with your health care provider if you have questions about a topic.